Giorgi Saakadze: Biography

 However, the unity of Georgian nobles quickly collapsed.
 Saakadze's opposition to Teimuraz's control of Kartli led to a bitter conflict which culminated in the fratricidal battle of Bazaleti in the fall of 1626.
 The royal army won a victory, driving Saakadze into exile to Constantinople where he entered the service of Sultan Murad IV.
 He briefly served as a governor of the Konya Vilayet and fought against the Iranians at Erzurum (1627-1628), and in Meskheti (1628).
 However, Grand Vizier Ekrem Hüsrev Pasha soon accused Saakadze of treason and had him, along with his son Avtandil, Prince Kaikhosro of Mukhrani, and other Georgians, put to death in Constantinople on October 3, 1629.

 Saakadze's last surviving son, Ioram, later attained to the princely rank, and founded the House of Tarkhan-Mouravi, one of the most prestigious Georgian noble families.

+Family

+Giorgi Saakadze was married to Marekhi, daughter of Nugzar, Duke of Aragvi.
+Their children were: